youngbryanyu/simple-app-config/README.md

 ![Node.js Version](https://img.shields.io/npm/v/simple-app-config.svg)
 ![TypeScript compatible](https://img.shields.io/badge/typescript-compatible-brightgreen.svg)

-A simple easy-to-use configuration manager for Node.js applications.
+A simple easy-to-use configuration manager package for Node.js applications.
 I created this libary so that you can just import it anywhere in your application code and have it ✨JUST WORK✨.

 ## Navigation
 * [Features](#features)